learn-co-curriculum/react-hooks-state-arrays/README.md

 Next, in the `handleLiClick` function, we need to figure out a way to update our array in state so it no longer includes the food.

 There are a few approaches you could take here, so try to find a solution on your own before peeking at the answer!
-Remember, we want to find a way to remove the food _without mutating state_.
+Remember, we want to find a way to remove the food by _creating a new array that has all the original elements, except the one we want removed_.

 ...